cozy/cozy-stack/docs/sharing.md

 token with the same set of permissions that `sharecode` offers.
 This token can then be used as a `Bearer` token in the `Authorization` header for requests to the stack (or via cozy-client-js).

+NB: The `shortcode` can also be used as the `Bearer`.
+In this case, the corresponding `sharecode` will be matched on server-side

 If necessary, the application can list the permissions for the token by calling `/permissions/self` with this token.